akbartus/Yolov8-Object-Detection-on-Browser/README.md

 Please update labels object inside of main.js file.

 ## Updates
-Added another web camera based example for YOLOv8 running without any frameworks.
+- Added another web camera based example for YOLOv8 running without any frameworks.
 In this example there is no need for NMS operator, but it is slower.
 See:  "yolov8_onnx_without_nms" folder.
+- Added TFJS version of YOLOv8 which is faster and more robust.
+See: "tfjs_version" folder.

 ## Demo
 To see demo, please visit the <a href="https://yolov8-object-detection.glitch.me/">following page</a>